mahoney1/docs/animaltracking-tutorial.md

 Once again, the data we're interested in our Dashboard app are the 'new registrations' and separately, the 'Blockchain Events' table.

-1. Switch to your React Dashboard browser tab launched earlier - once again,  the data/records we're interested in contains a grey/blue 'lock' icon indicating its from the blockchain network -  the Dashboard will momentarily refresh the new query data and events from earlier.
+1. Switch to your active React Dashboard browser tab launched earlier - once again,  the data/records we're interested in contains a grey/blue 'lock' icon inline, indicating its from the blockchain network -  the Dashboard will momentarily refresh the new query data and events from earlier.

 2. Check that the refreshed list of new SHEEPGOAT registrations - these are the list of registrations extracted by the IBP Query client above and prefixed "IBP-" for clarity.